balez/lambda-coinduction/Coinduction/README.md

   :  Generalisation of both `Causal` and `CausalParam` to work
      on any category using `PolyKinds` extension.

+MixedDatatypes.lhs
+  : Generalises `Causal' and `CausalParam' to work with
+    coinductive functions with different types.

+UCausal.lhs
+  : More specific implementation of the concepts introduced
+    in `MixedDatatypes`.
+Can be used for functions on mixed datatypes with parametricity.
+Fixed-points of
+    contractions.

 Contractions.lhs
   :  Fixed-points of contractions using G.Hutton and
      M.Jaskelioff encoding.